-Non-coding RNAs as biomarkers of Brugada syndrome (literature review)
+Noncoding RNAs as biomarkers of Brugada syndrome: a review

 - Authors: Reznik E.V.1, Khachirova E.A.1, Iarovoi M.D.1, Voinova V.Y.1